CSALabsAutomation/azure-purview-labs/steps/08_track-data-lineage-by-connecting-azure-data-factory/documentation.md

 1. An *Azure account* with an active *subscription*.
 2. A Microsoft Purview account
-3. An Azure Data Lake Storage Gen2 Account, Azure SQL Database, Azure Data Factory Account
+3. An Azure Data Lake Storage Gen2 Account, Azure Data Factory Account
 4.	**Collection admin** role on the root collection.

 ## Objectives